Erikascaltrito/On_Demand_Slicing/README.md

 <br><img src="https://github.com/Erikascaltrito/On_Demand_Slicing/blob/7afd41dff1bf53df073bf008db7b0f2dd4c6cd6d/Slicing_scenarios/Pingall.png" width="60%" height="60%"><br>

 We can notice that h5 and h6 are unable to communicate.
-This process can be repeated for every slice.
+This process can be repeated for each slice.

 The **Hacker mode** simulates a security breach scenario where all network slices, including essential IT services, are deliberately deactivated.
 It serves as a simulation tool to assess system resilience and response mechanisms under adverse conditions.
 <br><img src="https://github.com/Erikascaltrito/On_Demand_Slicing/blob/f0febde733e35a0a1e93dd06932f6191a1f50c48/Slicing_scenarios/Hack_mod.png" width="60%" height="60%"><br>